-Anna is a registered health psychologist based in Auckland, New Zealand, welcoming private clients to her Ponsonby clinic and also offering online consultations.
+Anna is a psychologist based in Auckland, New Zealand, welcoming therapy clients to her Ponsonby clinic.
+She also offers online consultations.
 She is a Certified teacher of Mindful Self-Compassion (MSC) with a deep personal commitment to these practices as pathways to increased well-being and flourishing.
 Learning to be mindful and to treat oneself with kindness when meeting life's inevitable challenges is a powerful antidote to depression, anxiety and burn-out, enabling one to live with ease, connection and contentment.

 "Working with you has changed the most important relationship in my life .. the relationship with myself.
 For that, I am truly grateful."
 Vanessa

 Evidence shows mindfulness and compassion practices are balms for many modern day ailments and can increase resilience and wellbeing.
 Anna is a regular speaker to both corporate and community audiences, sharing personal, professional and academic expertise.

 Life can be difficult.
 Learning new tools to cope with emotional and physical distress can help.
 If you feel that compassion-based therapy may be right for you, contact Dr Anna Friis for an appointment (in person and on-line services available)

 Anna offers training in mindfulness and self-compassion in New Zealand and around the world.
 She is a Certified teacher of Mindful Self-Compassion with the Center for MSC (www.centerformsc.org), and is a Mentor for the programme through the University of California San Diego Center for Mindfulness .
 She also offers monthly free zoom meditation drop-ins to which anyone is welcome.
 (Click courses tab for current training options and enrolments)

 Short Online Course in Mindful Self compassion (SC-MSC) May 7 to June 11